Employer Study: Off-Boarding Metrics

 We’d Like Your Point of View

-In earlier surveys, we learned that management’s concerns about off-boarding have escalated, and that respondents see off-boarded employees’ impressions of companies are affected by not only the way they are treated, but by the presence of severance, outplacement services, and other factors.
+In earlier surveys, we learned that management’s concerns about off-boarding have escalated, and respondents see that off-boarded employees’ impressions of companies are affected not only by the way they are treated, but by the presence of severance, outplacement services, and other factors.

 Our current and final survey focuses on the metrics companies use to manage the outplacement process.
 In exchange for your participation, we will send you the full report in October.
-We would greatly appreciate your participation.

 Thank you – The Mullin International/Hunt Scanlon Research Team.